charlesthomas/homelab/0-external-dns/README.md

 # external-dns

-monitors new `LoadBalancer` services and updates [pihole](0-pihole/pihole.md) DNS server with new domain maps to IPs
+monitors new `LoadBalancer` services and updates [pihole](0-pihole/pihole.md) and cloudflare DNS servers with new domain maps to IPs

 [🔗 github](https://github.com/kubernetes-sigs/external-dns#status-of-providers)